qa-p1/Dark-Jokes-API/README.md

 ]
 ```

+## /submit-joke

+You can now submit your own jokes to the API!
+Use this endpoint to send a joke along with your details.
+All jokes are reviewed before being added to the database.
+Go Creative!!!

+**Form Data:**

+- `username`: Your name.
+- `joke`: The joke you want to submit.
+- `email`: Your email address.

+## /playground

+The playground is a web interface to test out the API and its endpoints interactively.
+You can use it to explore features, make API calls, and view responses directly in a GUI.

+###

-## Contributing
+# Contributing

 We welcome contributions to the Dark Joke API!
-Majorly If have any dark jokes available submit it.
+Majorly if you have any jokes available, submit them.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.